 Positive relationships with other Saints are not only good for our emotional health, but they are the basis of our Christian commitment.
-We do not attend church to be saved.
+Saints do not attend church to be saved.
 We do so because we are saved.
-We enjoy the presence of Christ in our fellow travelers.
-I’ve heard it said that we can evaluate just how much we love God by how much we enjoy being in His presence.
-If we enjoy the conversation of our former lying, cheating and backstabbing friends more than saintly friends, it’s time to re-evaluate our walk with Christ.
+We thrive upon the Presence of God in the Sanctuary.
+We enjoy the Presence of Christ in our fellow travelers.
+I’ve heard that we can evaluate just how much we love God by how much we enjoy being in His Presence.
+If we find ourselves enjoying the conversation of our former lying, cheating, and backstabbing friends more than saintly friends, it’s time to re-evaluate our walk with Christ.

-We must remember that being faithful to the House of God is an important commitment.
-It is at church that we learn what pleases the Lord, how we are to live, act and be as Saints of God.
-We need the Word of God that is preached in church, the presence of God that is experienced in church and the modeling of good behavior of the established and strong Saints that is demonstrated in church.
-Our own lives, no matter how new we are in Christ, can motivate, inspire and validate others.
+We must remember that being faithful to the House of God is a significant commitment.
+In the church, we learn what pleases the Lord, how we are to live, act, and be Saints of God.
+We need the Word of God preached in church, the Presence of God experienced in church, and the modeling of exemplary behavior of the established and strong Saints demonstrated in church.
+No matter how new we are in Christ, our own lives can motivate, inspire, and validate others.
 Let us all be faithful to the House of God.

-If you are regularly attending church, keep up the good work.
-You’re doing a good work and you can not come down.
+If you are regularly attending church, keep up the excellent work.
+You’re doing a good work, and you cannot come down.
 If you haven’t been attending as you should, now is an excellent time to begin.
-God bless and I’ll see you in the House of God.
+May God bless you.
+I’ll see you in the House of God.

 Let us pray: Dear Heavenly Father, I thank You for giving me a love for Your Holy House.
 I thank You that even in a Pandemic, You provided a way for me to continue to meet with fellow believers in worship, assembling in a way that honors You.
 Abiding in the Presence of the Almighty is essential to me, and I thank you for making it possible.
 Amen and amen.